 The TCP/IP model is a four-layer model that consists of the Application, Transport, Internet, and Network Access layers.

-- The application layer protocol suite includes HTTP, FTP, SMTP, and DNS.
+- The Application layer protocol suite includes HTTP/HTTPS (including HTTP/3), FTP, SMTP, and DNS.

-- Standard protocols associated with the Transport layer include TCP and UDP.
+- Standard protocols associated with the Transport layer include TCP, UDP, and QUIC.

 How Data Flows Through the TCP/IP Model

-Similar to the OSI model, in the TCP/IP model, Data flows through the layers in a serial fashion.
-Each layer takes the data it receives from the layer above it, adds its own headers and trailers (as appropriate), and passes the resulting data down to the next layer.
+Similar to the OSI model, in the TCP/IP model, data flows through the layers in a serial fashion.
+Each layer takes the data it receives from the layer above it, adds its own headers (and trailers where applicable), and passes the resulting data down to the next layer.

 How can the TCP/IP model be used to troubleshoot networking issues?